Beebeeoii/lominus/README.md

 1. I am unable to verify my Luminus login credentials.

-    - Please ensure that you have trusted the Certificate used by Luminus, **especially on macOS**.
+    - Please ensure that you have trusted the SSL Certificate used by Luminus, **especially on Unix systems**.

-2. Windows Defender detected `lominus.exe` as a malware/virus.

-    - We have only encountered this issue when downloading with Microsoft Edge.
-We are certain that this is an error on Microsoft's end and have submitted a report.
-Please try to download with other browsers such as Chrome or Firefox.